prestwick/systemlink-migration-sandbox/README.md

 Running `systemlinkmigrate.py` with the above arguments will restore tag and tag history data from the directory `C:\migration`.

 ### Capture and Restore
 The `capture` and `restore` actions determine the directionality of the migration.
 The `capture` action is used when migrating data FROM an existing SystemLink server.
-The `restor` action is used when migrating data TO a new SystemLink server.
+The `restore` action is used when migrating data TO a new SystemLink server.
 Both actions cannot be used simultaneously.

 ### Specifying services to migrate
 To migrate the data associated with a SystemLink service you must specify the service as an argument.
 Multiple services may be captured or restored by providing multiple arguments; e.g: